intel/libvpl/doc/surface_sharing_apis_overview.md

 // now load data into the OpenCL image and do some processing...
 // (see the Export example for main steps in running kernels)

-// once OpenCL processing is complete, import the surface into oneVPL
+// once OpenCL processing is complete, import the surface

 // set header and ocl_context, ocl_flags is optional, all other fields should be empty mfxSurfaceOpenCLImg2D extSurfOCL               = {};